Lloyd L. Gaines: Early life

-Born in 1911 in Water Valley, Mississippi, Gaines moved with his mother and siblings to St. Louis, Missouri, in 1926 after the death of their father.
+Born in 1911 in Water Valley, Mississippi, Gaines moved with his mother, Callie Gaines, and siblings to St. Louis, Missouri, in 1926 after the death of their father, Henry Gaines.
 Part of the Great Migration from rural communities in the South to industrial cities in the North, his family settled in the city's Central West End neighborhood.
-Gaines did well academically, and was a valedictorian at Vashon High School.
+Gaines did well academically, and was a valedictorian at Vashon High School, one of the two historically all-black high schools in the area.

+Gaines was placed in the fifth grade at fifteen years old because of his education in Mississippi.
+He caught up quickly, completing four years of grammar school in only two years and four years of high school in only three.
+While Gaines supported his family with an after-school job, he graduated first in his class.

 After winning a $250 ($ in current dollars) scholarship in an essay contest, Gaines went to college.
-He graduated with honors and a bachelor's in history from Lincoln University, an historically black college in Jefferson City, Missouri.
+He attended Stowe Teachers College in St. Louis for one year before transferring.
+He graduated with honors and a bachelor's in history from Lincoln University, a historically black college in Jefferson City, Missouri.
 It was the state's segregated undergraduate institution for African Americans.

 To cover the gap between his scholarship and the college's tuition, he sold magazines on the street.
 Gaines was elected as president of the senior class and a brother in the Alpha Phi Alpha fraternity.